sylvandb/cloudprint/README.rst

-Share your CUPS printers with google's cloud print.
+Share your CUPS printers with Google's cloud print.
-Works with linux and OS X.
+Works with Linux and OS X.

+This software is a Python implementation of a cloud print connector.
+Unlike Google's Linux connector, it does not require chrome to be installed on the server.

 Requires
 ---------------------------------------------------